Reverse-Engineering checklist

 The idea of this page is to provide a decision tree of steps to follow when reverse-engineering a new malware sample.
 I won’t go into details about each step, but I’ll try to provide some useful links, refernces, and the high level approaches that are possible.

-I plan to update this page with steps I do when analysing a sample, once in a while.
-Anyway, let’s start.
+I usually update this page when I analyse a sample, once in a while.

 yara exe_kind.yar .